MiniFate/MiniFate/chapters/01-introduction.md

 \keyword{players}.
 Each player takes on the role of a player character (\keyword{PC}) which they create as the game begins.
-The GM plays the rest of the world around the PCs, including its cast of non-player characters (\keyword{NPCs}), who could be anything from from friendly space pirates to rival adventurers to hideous dungeon monsters.
+The GM plays the rest of the world around the PCs, including its cast of non-player characters (\keyword{NPCs}), which could be anything from from friendly space pirates to rival adventurers to hideous dungeon monsters.

+The GM
-Together the group tells the story of the characters scene by scene.
-The GM generally opens with a quick description and from there play proceeds conversationally as the players and GM improvise back and forth.
+generally opens each scene with a quick description.
+Play proceeds conversationally from there as the players and GM improvise back and forth.
 Players speak as their PCs and describe their actions while the GM illustrates how the world responds.